chiffa/BioFlow/dev_log.rst

         DEBUG channel
     - TODO: provide progress bar binding for the importers as well

-- TODO: [USABILITY] move logs to the results saving folder

-- TODO: [USABILITY] add a general error log into the info files

 - TODO: [SANITY] move the additional from the "annotation_network" to somewhere saner

-- TODO: [USABILITY] add a catch-it-all for the logs

 Current refactoring:
 --------------------